JohnathanFL/365-Mobile/README.md

 ### Minimum Requirements
 - [ ] Fragments that communicate with one another
+  - Everything is a single activity
+  - The context menu is the second fragment
 - [ ] Recycler view with clickable elements that provide more detail about the element
   - The shopping list display
 - [ ] SQLite database with at least 3 queries